RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-22-Cakewalk-Part-1-Almost-Everything.md

 It's easy to 'lose' a window in the background with no way to get it back.

 No way to screenshot it because the window is gone until you start moving things around to find it.
 Incredibly frustrating.

+### Copy and Paste

+I wasn't able to catch this one because it's so random: sometimes copy and paste just gets corrupted.
+You get extra points or missing data or it simply won't work.
+Sometimes undo fixes it, sometimes I had to restart Cakewalk.

 ### Notifications